 Auto manufacturers have a few new automated features that will reduce the risk of accidents from distracted driving.
 These features include Forward Collision Warning, Automatic Emergency Braking, Lane Departure Warning, and Lane Keeping Assist.
 While some argue that these features only enable drivers to get by with paying less attention to the road, early indications seem to be that these features will help reduce accident frequency.

 It’s good that the government and the manufacturers are working on the problem.
 Of course, the best solution is for individual drivers to resist the urge of checking their phones and becoming distracted.
 It can be annoying to have a notification waiting, but it’s not worth the risk to check that notification while driving.

 What to do if you’ve been injured in an accident

 If you or a loved one is injured in an auto accident, you should first seek medical attention.
 You should also make sure you contact authorities.
 If your injuries were the result of neglect by another party, you should seek legal assistance.
-The Stoddard Firm has years of experience handling accident injuries, and we even offer a free initial consultation to discuss your case.
+The personal injury lawyers at Stoddard Firm have years of experience handling accident cases, and we even offer a free initial consultation to discuss your case.
 Call us at 678-RESULTS.

 Matt Stoddard is a professional, hardworking, ethical advocate.
 He routinely faces some of the nation’s largest companies and some of the world’s largest insurers – opponents who have virtually unlimited resources.
 In these circumstances, Mr. Stoddard is comfortable.
 Mr. Stoddard provides his strongest efforts to his clients, and he devotes the firm’s significant financial resources to presenting the strongest case possible on their behalf.
 Matt understands that his clients must put their trust in him.
 That trust creates an obligation for Matt to work tirelessly on their behalf, and Matt Stoddard does not take that obligation lightly. [ Attorney Bio ]